-ACOG to HHS: Reconsider age limit on plan B accessDecember 12th, 2012 in Obstetrics & gynaecology /
+ACOG to HHS: Reconsider age limit on plan B accessDecember 12, 2012 in Medicine & Health / Obstetrics & gynaecology

 (HealthDay)—Physicians from the American Congress of Obstetricians and Gynecologists (ACOG), together with other health organizations, are urging the U.S. Department of Health and Human Services (HHS) to reconsider the age limit for access to Plan B One-Step emergency contraception.

 Noting that medical organizations aim to reduce the rates of unintended pregnancy and number of abortions in the United States, and that emergency contraception is safe for all women, physicians from ACOG, along with the American Medical Association and nine other health organizations, have written to request that the HHS reconsider their decision regarding an age limit for over-the-counter access to Plan B One-Step.